xidon/BlogResources/README.md

 # BlogResources
-Code snippets for my blog
+Code used in my blog [a link](benjamin-parry.com)

+Each script will have a link at the start to the blog post it was for.